Transmission congestion for drawing electricity

 Waiting list for expanding within the capacity of your connection

-At least until we have the results of our congestion management survey, all requests from customers to expand within the capacity of their existing connection will be added to a waiting list.
+We will add requests from customers to expand within the capacity of their existing connection to the waiting list.
 To expand within the capacity of your transmission connection, please contact klantenservice@stedin.net.

 Waiting list for expanding beyond the capacity of your connection

 To expand beyond the technical capacity of your connection, visit www.mijnaansluiting.nl and apply to have your connection upgraded.
-At least until we have the results of the congestion management survey, these customer requests will be added to a waiting list.
+These customer requests will be added to the waiting list.

 Requests submitted before